-Jay Perez Law is a Top Divorce Lawyer in Columbus
+Jay Perez is a Top Columbus Family Law Attorney

 At Jay Perez Law, we understand that going through family and domestic issues can be one of the most trying and stressful times in one’s life.
 It can also be a very confusing time as well.
 If you are contemplating a change in your family framework or already going through it, you need to understand your rights thoroughly.